We’re Here to Help.

 We will update the information here as the situation evolves.

-Although your payments will likely resume on February 1, 2022, you could still save by refinancing.
-Keep in mind that loans refinanced through a private lender are ineligible for federal benefits.
+Although your payments will likely resume in May 2022, you could still save by refinancing.
+Federal student loans carry special benefits.
+If you refinance a federal student loan with Splash Financial, you will no longer be eligible for those benefits such as a COVID-19 temporary interest rate of 0% until 05/01/2022, public service loan forgiveness, and economic hardship programs, fee waivers and rebates on the principal.
 Please feel free to call us at (800) 349-3938 if you have questions.
 Check your rate without affecting your credit score.1

-When the moratorium on federal student loan payments ends on January 31, 2022, payments and interest rates will likely return to what they were prior to March 13, 2020, when the moratorium was first implemented.
+When the moratorium on federal student loan payments ends, payments and interest rates will likely return to what they were prior to March 13, 2020, when the moratorium was first implemented.

 It always depends on the type of rate you choose.
 If you refinance today to a fixed interest rate, you lock in the rate for the life of your loan.
 That means you would have a reliable monthly payment that doesn’t fluctuate.
 But if interest rates drop, you may be able to refinance again if you qualify.
 If you refinance to a variable rate, the rate is subject to change.